-Executing a Self Test
+Executing a Run Test

-This unit has the ability to perform a self test that will operate all available unit functions in order to quickly determine unit operation.
+This unit has the ability to perform a run test that will operate all available unit functions in order to quickly determine unit operation.
 Some unit parameters are adjustable.

-To execute a self test:
+To execute a run test:

 - 1. Press MENU key to access the Main Menu screen. - 2.
 Press UP or DOWN keys and ENTER key to enter TECHNICIAN password 1313. - 3.
 Press UP or DOWN keys to scroll to Sys Config; press ENTER key. - 4.
-Press UP or DOWN keys to scroll to Self Test A10 screen.
+Press UP or DOWN keys to scroll to Run Test A10 screen. - 5.
+Press ENTER key to scroll to Run Test Enable parameter (see Figure 11).